 5. Don’t judge the sounds.
 Develop equanimity to all sounds.

-6. If you feel distracted, take a couple of deep breaths and return to the meditation.
+6. If you feel distracted, take a couple of deep breaths and return to the practice.

-7. Try doing this meditation whenever you feel distracted or stressed out.
+7. Practice this technique whenever you feel distracted or stressed out.